 Clean and thoroughly dry each appliance before packing it.
-Make sure you remove any parts that are loose, such as the glass tray from inside the microwave.Continue to 3 of 9 below.
+Make sure you remove any loose parts, such as the glass tray from inside the microwave.Continue to 3 of 9 below.

 03 of 09

 Separate all loose/removable parts from each appliance, such as a microwave tray or blender blades.
 These need to be handled according to their fragility.
 If there are any instructions on how to reassemble the appliance, write them out on a piece of paper and attach the paper to the part before wrapping it.Continue to 4 of 9 below.

 04 of 09